vitthalaa/wager-app/README.md

 Run following command to run integration test using docker.
 - `docker-compose -f docker-compose.test.yaml up --build --abort-on-container-exit --force-recreate`
+  - OR using make: `make docker-verify`

   ![](doc/docker_int_screen.png)

 ### Run
 - At root of project, run `docker-compose up` or `docker-compose up -d` in detach mode.
+  - OR using make: `make docker-run`
 - **Note**: Recreate volumes if database is not created in container while docker up: `docker-compose up -V`

 ## Without Docker